yeikiu/vue3-md-blog/public/blog_store/posts/guide/post-with-a-simple-git-commit.md

-# Write and post with your favourite IDE 🕶
+# Post with a simple GIT commit 🕶
 #### February 10, 2020